-Article 3.1 of the International Convention on the HS stipulates that the signatories "shall not
+Article 3.1 of the International Convention on the HS stipulates that the signatories "shall not modify the scope of the sections, chapters, headings, or subheadings of the Harmonized System."

 &lt;sup>4 The Customs Valuation Agreement states that, "the primary basis for customs value under this Agreement is 'transaction value' as defined in Article 1...together with Article 8...adjustments."
 This is an explicit affirmation that the price actually paid is to be used as the basis for customs valuation.
 Article 2 of the Agreement provides for the transaction prices of similar goods to be used in exceptional cases.
 In addition, Article 7 of the Agreement bans certain determinations of customs value (e.g., the selling prices in the member of importation of goods produced in such member and minimum customs values).